PeoriaFreshBradley/peoria-fresh-public-back-end/README.md

 ## // TODO

-Well, we didn't quite get everything implemented.
-We had a year, but it was a full year.
-The remaining functionality that we missed was:
+We (the 24/25 group) weren't able to get everything we wanted to implement into the current version of Peoria Fresh, but you might be able to!

-1. Front-end ability to manage FBAs from a root FBA account.
+1. Front-end ability to manage FBAs (food bank admins) from a root FBA account.
 2. Ability to send preset encouraging messages or thank yous between Gardeners and Patrons via the FBAs
-3. Leaderboard-like functionality to show the community activity of what's getting delivered where.
 4. Translation options outside of Google Translate.
 We found out the hard way that not everyone speaks and reads English.
 I'm envisioning a new table with language-word pairs linked to a produce, but that's just me.
-5. Adding a Gardener profile from an existing FBA user.
+5. Team functionality for the leaderboard
+6. Rewards Page (frontend)